ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

 }
 ```

-### Score
+## Score
-The score sub-bundle is where the Symbols displayed on the Page are laid out.
+The `/score` sub-bundle is where the Symbols displayed on the Page are laid out.
 Each parent object can contain one or more child objects.

 `Score` : `Page` : `System` : `Stave` : `Symbol`